Presented by Ezra Entertainment

 Produced by Charda Film Production

 Written and Directed by Temesgen Alemayehu

 Cast members include Henok Alemayehu, Mekonnen Leake, Henok Berihun, Mulualem Getachew, Addisalem Getahun, Ayechesh Eshetu, Daniel Tadesse, and Dawit Gulelat

-Ethiopia is the only African nation that owns ancient literary heritage and script, but the Ethiopian cinema industry is a recent phenomenon.
-The film industry bloomed following the theater covering political, social and economic times in Ethiopia.
-The industry shows impressive progress despite untrained individuals, small production companies and capital.
+Ethiopia is the only African nation that owns ancient literary heritage and script but Ethiopian cinema industry is a recent phenomenon.
+The film industry bloomed following the theater and covers political, social and economic times in Ethiopia.
+The industry is showing marvelous progress despite untrained individuals, small production companies and capital.

 Cinema was introduced to Ethiopia only three years after the world's first film ever was projected in Paris on December 28, 1895, by the Louis Lumière brothers.
 1895, the year that the Lumiere Brothers invented cinematography coincided with the period that Ethiopian people fought and defeated the Italian colonial army at the battle of Adwa during the first World War.
 Ethiopia’s cinematic experience is clearly documented in the book Al tempo di Menelik (Pariset, 1937).

 Due to the huge investment film making requires and the socio-political instability of Ethiopian for a long period of time film production, Ethiopia’s film industry is in the beginning stage.
 However, the industry has shown promising progress in the last ten years.
 Nowadays, over a hundred films are produced annually following the country’s recent economic growth.